Plaristote/crails/doc/models-mongo.md

 ### Custom requests

 When your requirements are a bit more specific, you'll need to make your own requests.
-You may use helpers from the `ResulSet` template to achieve this:
+You may use helpers from the `Criteria` template to achieve this:

 #### Querying
 ```C++